JoeySoprano420/Rane-Processing-Language/Mission_statement.md

 8. How the Resolver relates to “regular RANE compilation”

-Mode: Resolver mode (AOT Resolver)
+Mode: Resolver (AOT Resolver)

-RANE → IntentGraph → CIAM expansion → optimized CIAM IR → native code (+ metadata) → executor.
+RANE → IntentGraph within CIAM expansion → optimized CIAM IR → native code (+ metadata) → executor.

-Resolver mode is where “context becomes a compile-time semantic object” and determinism becomes an explicit runtime contract.
+Resolver is where “context becomes a compile-time semantic object” and determinism becomes an explicit runtime contract.

 ---